 We have developed a compensation policy that is designed to attract and retain key executives responsible for our success and motivate management to enhance long-term stockholder value.
-The annual compensation package for executive and other officers primarily consists of:
+The annual compensation package for executive and other officers consists primarily of three elements:

-- a base salary, which reflects the responsibilities relating to the position and individual performance; - variable annual cash bonus awards tied to the achievement of specified individual and corporate goals and milestones; and - long-term stock-based incentive awards which strengthen the mutuality of interests between our executive and other officers and our stockholders.
+- · a base salary, which reflects the responsibilities relating to the position and individual performance; - · variable annual cash bonus awards tied to the achievement of specified corporate and individual goals and milestones, relative to pre-established bonus targets expressed as a percentage of base salary; and - · long-term stock-based incentive awards, historically in the form of stock options.